zeromq/zbroker/README.md

 * Pipes are named using any convention that suits the application.
 * The application is responsible for properly closing pipes, thus releasing resources.

+## Command Line Syntax

+When run without arguments, the zpipes broker uses the name "default".
+You may run at most one broker with the same name, on a single machine instance.
+If you wish to use multiple brokers, e.g. for testing, you must use a different name for each.

+To end a zpipes broker, send a TERM or INT signal (Ctrl-C).

 ## IPC Command Interface

 The zpipes broker accepts ZeroMQ ipc:// connections on the "ipc://@/zpipes/local" endpoint, which is an abstract IPC endpoint.
 The sole interface between applications and the broker is across such IPC connections.
 The command interface has these commands, consisting of multiframe data: